Monarchy of the Netherlands: Royal privileges

+Taxation

 Under the constitution, royal house members receiving a stipend are exempt from income tax over that stipend.
 They are also exempt from all personal taxes over assets and possessions that they use or need in the execution of their functions for the kingdom.
 The monarch and the heir-apparent are exempt from inheritance tax on inheritances received from members of the royal house.

+Palaces

-The monarch has the use of Huis ten Bosch as a residence and Noordeinde Palace as a work palace.
-In addition the Royal Palace of Amsterdam is also at the disposal of the monarch (although it is only used for state visits and is open to the public when not in use for that purpose), as is Soestdijk Palace (which is open to the public and not in official use at all at this time).
+The monarch has the use of Huis ten Bosch and Noordeinde Palace in The Hague as a residence and work palace, respectively.
+The Royal Palace of Amsterdam is also at the disposal of the monarch (although it is only used for state visits and is open to the public when not in use for that purpose).

-The monarch has the use of an airplane and a train for state visits (although the airplane is not exclusively reserved for the monarch anymore and the train spends most of its time on display at the Dutch Railway Museum).
-The monarch also has a small fleet of cars available, on which he may display the royal standard.